No deal for Greece, creditors; top-level talks resume Saturday

 "The lenders' hard core faction does not want a deal but a rift, Greece's humiliation and the fall of the Tsipras government," Dimitris Papadimoulis, a Syriza member of the European parliament, tweeted.
 "It won't get its way."

-(Additional reporting by Yves Herman, Michele Kambas, Renee Maltezou, James Mackenzie, Jan Strupczewski, Francesco Guarascio and Alexander Saeedy; Writing by Noah Barkin, Paul Taylor and Alastair Macdonald; editing by Anna Willard and Sophie Walker)
+(Additional reporting by Yves Herman, Michele Kambas, Renee Maltezou, James Mackenzie, Jan Strupczewski, Francesco Guarascio and Alexander Saeedy; Writing by Paul Taylor; editing by Anna Willard, Sophie Walker and Alastair Macdonald)